Metabolic & Weight

 Legal and Regulatory Status

 Semaglutide (Wegovy for obesity, Ozempic for T2D) and Tirzepatide (Zepbound for obesity, Mounjaro for T2D) are FDA-approved medications.
-Retatrutide and AOD-9604 are research chemicals not approved for human use.
-CJC-1295 and Ipamorelin are research chemicals in most jurisdictions.
+Retatrutide has completed its first Phase 3 trial (TRIUMPH-4, December 2025) and Eli Lilly is expected to file an NDA with the FDA in 2026–2027 pending TRIUMPH-1 and TRIUMPH-2 results; it remains investigational.
+AOD-9604, CJC-1295, and Ipamorelin are research chemicals not approved for human use in most jurisdictions.
 Regulatory status varies by country — always verify local laws.

 Research & Educational Use Only: All peptides and compounds referenced in this guide are research chemicals documented for scientific education.
 This content does not constitute medical advice.
 All compounds should only be used for legitimate laboratory research in accordance with applicable laws.
 Consult a licensed physician or researcher before any use.